 After over four years of discussion, the new EU data protection framework has finally been adopted.
 Taking the form of a Regulation, the General Data Protection Regulation (GDPR) will replace the current Directive and will be directly applicable in all EU Member States without the need for implementing national legislation.
-Although it does not apply until 25 May 2018, the GPDR contains some onerous obligations, many of which will take time to prepare for.
+Coming into effect on 25 May 2018, the GPDR contains some onerous obligations, many of which will take time to prepare for.

 This two-hour live on-line seminar will outline the main provisions of the GDPR, with a focus on the effect the new regulation will have on Australian entities.
-It will highlight some actions that might be taken to prepare for the new regulation.
+It will highlight some actions likely to be needed to prepare for the new regulation.

 - 2-hours of tuition

 - 100% up-to-date material